ghdtjgus76/event-driven-react-native-webview-bridge/README.md

 ### For React Web Applications

-To install the **event-driven-webview-bridge** library for React applications, run one of the following commands:
+To install the **event-driven-webview-bridge-react** library for React applications, run one of the following commands:

 #### Using npm